 Steps in getting the color mixed and matched:

 - We look the “formula” up in our “mixing system”.
-This provides us with the amount of toners need to produce the quantity of paint required for your repair needs.
+This provides us with the number of toners need to produce the quantity of paint required for your repair needs.

 - We look for formula variations.
-Yep the same paint code has variations.
-So at times we have multiple formulas to choose from.
-Variations in lightness, darkness and hue.
-The painter make multiple spray outs, called “test panels”, and will tint the color until it matches……Matches well enough to “blend”.
+Yep, the same paint code has variations.
+So at times, we have multiple formulas to choose from.
+Variations in lightness, darkness, and hue.
+The painter makes multiple spray-outs, called “test panels”, and will tint the color until it matches……Matches well enough to “blend”.

 - Blending.
 After achieving full coverage over the repair, additional paint coats are sprayed outward, sometimes as much as 18 inches.
 These additional coats create an opaque layer that helps prevent the human eye from picking up any slight color deviation.
 To get enough area to effect the blend we regularly “blend” into the adjacent panels.

 - Finally we clear-coat the repaired area and the blended area.
 The clear coat is the shine and protection that the color needs to last for years to come.

 - Detailing: Occasionally the new clear will look better than the clear coat on the rest of the car.
 We often can polish the car and perfect the finish to bring back that showroom shine.

 For Painting and Detailing Services contact Layton Carcare at (801)-593-9200.